Node.js File Metadata: Permissions, Symlinks, Sparse Files, and Special Paths

 const stats = fs.statSync('./file.txt', { bigint: true });

-console.log(stats.mtimeNs); // 1678901234567890123nAll numeric fields become BigInts.
-Timestamps gain Ns variants with nanosecond resolution.
-Size, ino, blocks - all BigInts.
-The tradeoff: BigInt arithmetic is slower than regular number arithmetic, and BigInts can't be mixed with regular numbers without explicit conversion.
-Use this only when you specifically need the extra precision.
+console.log(stats.mtimeNs); // 1678901234567890123nWith that option, all numeric fields become BigInts.
+Timestamps gain Ns variants such as mtimeNs, stored as nanosecond-unit BigInts.
+The unit is nanoseconds, but the real precision still depends on the OS and filesystem.
+Size, inode number, and block count are BigInts too.
+The tradeoff is that BigInt arithmetic is slower than regular number arithmetic, and BigInts cannot be mixed with regular numbers without explicit conversion.
+Use this only when you need the extra fields or integer range.

 stat vs lstat vs fstat